sonofeft/RocketCEA/rocketcea/sphinx_html/_sources/comb_species.rst.txt

 Species Mole Fractions
 ======================

-RocketCEA version 1.1.6 and greater provide access to the combustion species mass fractions and mole fractions.
+RocketCEA versions 1.1.6 and greater provide access to the combustion species mass fractions and mole fractions.

 .. warning::

-   Due to bug-fix please use >= version 1.1.8 for Species Fractions.
+   Only use >= version 1.1.9 for Species Fractions.

+   Versions 1.1.6 through 1.1.8 have a bug.

 Notice at the bottom of the sample run at